NPM Star

 frameworkCompatibility

-Both Algolia and Elasticsearch are compatible with popular front-end frameworks like React, Angular, and Vue.js.
+Both Algolia and Elasticsearch have integrations with popular frameworks like React, Angular, and Vue.js.

 communityActivity